ira-hermosa/java-garage-project/README.md

 - delete a vehicle from an array list
 - delete all vehicles from an array list

 The app was developed to consolidate my learnings of Object Oriented Programming (OOP) principles and JUnit5 testing.
+Connection to JDBC is out-of-scope